 Omar Lamrani focuses on air power, naval strategy, technology, logistics and military doctrine for a number of regions, including the Middle East and Asia.
 He studied international relations at Clark University and holds a master's degree from the Diplomatic Academy of Vienna, where his thesis centered on Chinese military doctrine and the balance of power in the Western Pacific.

-Sim Tack is director of intelligence collection management at Stratfor, tracking and analyzing military developments on both a tactical and strategic level across regions globally.
+Sim Tack is a senior analyst at Stratfor, tracking and analyzing military developments on both a tactical and strategic level across regions globally.
 As part of this, he has worked on projects relating to global arms procurement, development of the Russian military, as well as building tactical insight in specific conflicts such as the war in Eastern Ukraine, Israeli operations in Gaza, coalition operations against the Islamic state and Libya's civil war.

 Emily Hawthorne is a Middle East and North Africa analyst at Stratfor.
 She monitors political, business and security developments across the region, with a special focus on North Africa and Gulf Cooperation Council member states.
 Prior to working at Stratfor, Ms. Hawthorne worked as the regional director for a U.S. media company in Dubai.